 “Mars mission madness”: A workshop that challenged the pupils to make a craft that would safely land on Mars.
 The workshop encouraged the pupils to use their communication and design skills as they worked in small groups to develop and test a landing craft, using materials of their choice.
 There was lots of enthusiasm and fun as they built their craft and tested it using raw eggs as their precious cargo.
 Although there were a few cracks, there was surprisingly little raw egg carnage, a tribute to the well thought out designs by the students.

-I have met with a representative from ERW this month.
-ERW is an alliance of six Welsh local authorities who deliver school improvement.
-We discussed how the competition fits in with the new curriculum, and how we would develop the weather balloon project using Donaldson principles.
+I have met with a representative from ERW this month and we have discussed how the competition fits in with the new curriculum, and how we would develop the weather balloon project using Donaldson principles.

 It has been decided to arrange a meeting with the school’s Heads of Department to see how the project could move outside the science department and include the whole school.